tanepiper/obsidian-garden/🪴 Grow Room.md

 ## Welcome to the 🪴 Grow Room

-The 🪴 Grow Room is your inbox on current 🪵 Backlog and [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|🌱 Seeds]] you have created but not yet currated.
+The 🪴 Grow Room is your inbox on current 🪵 Backlog and [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|🌱 Seeds]] you have created but not yet curated.

 > ⚠️ Don't let your 🪵 Backlog or 🌱 Seed Box get too full!
-Try and currate them daily so that there is room for more ideas to be planted
+Try and curate them daily so that there is room for more ideas to be planted

 When you are in a creative flow, use [[📇 Terms/Link|links]] and `#tags` in all the new files you create - clicking on links will create more seeds!
 This will create the [[📇 Terms/Connection|connections]] across your [[📇 Terms/Knowledge Management|Knowledge Management]] system.

-Using the [Templater](https://github.com/SilentVoid13/Templater) plugin you can use the command pallete to change from a [[⏣ Templates/🗒 Basic Note]] to any other type - such as [[⏣ Templates/📙 New Reading Item]].
+Using the [Templater](https://github.com/SilentVoid13/Templater) plugin you can use the command palette to change from a [[⏣ Templates/🗒 Basic Note]] to any other type - such as [[⏣ Templates/📙 New Reading Item]].

 If you are not ready to place the file, or have a file that can be deleted after use (like a shopping list) you can place it in the 🪵 Backlog - this is another inbox for files that are ready to be dealt with.